-Two additional assessments were performed in the Interchange 14A area.
+One additional assessment was performed in the Interchange 14A area.
 A toll plaza capacity assessment comparing traffic demand with maximum processing rates based on toll collection method indicated the need to convert one E-ZPass-only toll lane from an exit lane to an entry lane.
-Two alternatives were also considered to address physical impacts of the NB-HCE capacity enhancements on the Connector Ramp between JFK Blvd. and Avenue C. The assessment of traffic pattern diversions was based on traffic count turning movements onto the Connector Ramp and impacts on Bayonne intersections suggest minimal increases in intersection delay and travel time for diverted traffic.
-As the Authority has not made a final determination for the